-Individuals seeking entry into the program will be independently interviewed and reviewed by members of the Physician Scientist Training Program Selection Committee and the selection committee of the respective residency or fellowship program.
+Individuals seeking entry into the Physician Scientist Training Program will be independently interviewed and reviewed by members of the Physician Scientist Training Program Selection Committee and the selection committee of the respective residency or fellowship program.
 In order to be accepted into the PSTP, the individual must be accepted by the appropriate clinical training program.
-Individuals selected for the PSTP must fulfill the requirements for board certification in their respective specialties before entering the program.
+Individuals selected for the PSTP must fulfill the requirements for board certification in their respective specialties before entering the Program.

-- Letter from nominating chairperson that includes a commitment for funding for the clinical portion of the fellowship, defines any desired departmental or divisional salary supplementation and assures that the trainee will have minimal, if any, clinical responsibilities during the investigative phase of the program.
+- Letter from nominating chair that includes a commitment for funding for the clinical portion of the fellowship, defines any desired departmental or divisional salary supplementation, and assures that the trainee will have minimal (if any) clinical responsibilities during the investigative phase of the program.